What is it like to work in our Psychology Services department? Hear from our team in their own words:

 Taken from an article that originally appeared in Psychology Magazine, November 2019

-If Natalie Leech found a really good candidate how would she try to convince them to take a job in her organisation?
+If Natalie Parrett found a really good candidate how would she try to convince them to take a job in her organisation?

 “I’d ask them what they wanted to do in five years time, then discuss with them how we could help achieve that goal: we have so many clinical opportunities.
 I look for people who feel excited about psychology and who want to grow”